-The residence is named for Black community organizer Nora Hendrix, who came to Vancouver from Chicago and settled in the Hogan’s Alley block.
-She helped establish the AME Fountain Chapel at Jackson Avenue and Prior Street, which was an important cultural resource and gathering space for the Black community in Hogan’s Alley.
-She served on the church’s Board of Directors, recruited preachers, and was a lifelong member of the choir.
+PHS opened its fourth temporary modular housing facility in 2019, in partnership with Hogan’s Alley Society, to meet the needs of Vancouver’s Black and Indigenous communities.
+The residence is named for Black community organizer Nora Hendrix, who helped establish the AME Fountain Chapel at Jackson Avenue and Prior Street, which was an important cultural resource and gathering space for the Hogan’s Alley black community.